 1. The youth hunter is 10 through 13 years of age and has completed the AZGFD online Hunter Education course.

-2. The youth hunter has a 2020 spring big game hunt tag.
+2. The youth hunter has an upcoming big game hunt tag.

 3. The youth hunter will be accompanied by a licensed adult on the hunt.

 4. The youth hunter must carry a copy of their online certification (AZ Field Day Qualification Exam Certificate) during the hunt.

 Visit the Hunter Education page for more information about changes to Hunter Education related to COVID-19.

 AZGFD has canceled or postponed the following events:

 AZGFD is taking the following precautions to protect staff and customers: